AGILE / SCRUM project management is a essential for any larger bespoke project.

 - a loss of overall quality of work (the supplier may try to take shortcuts to recover lost hours).

-- This approach accepts the reality that pricing projects is an educated guess.
-Price cannot be accurately worked out until the issues and requirements are worked through.
+- The assumption is that pricing larger projects is an (un)educated guess which cannot be accurately be predicted until the issues and requirements are worked through.
+This involves actually doing the work.

-- This framework facilitates a continuous improvement paradigm.
-Projects can be long, complex, full of unknowns or change direction.
+- As such this approaches fosters a continuous improvement paradigm.
+Projects can be long, complex, full of unknowns or change direction, but works to improve and evolve over time.

-- Projects are broken into bite-sized iterative "sprints".
+- Projects get broken into bite-sized iterative "sprints".
 This simplifies progress communication, task accountability, review of delivered requests, new and changed requests, and request priority.

-- This means that inevitably new requirements or change requests can be added in as part of a continuous deployment of multiple sprints.
+- This means that inevitably new requirements or change requests can be added in as part of a continuous deployment over multiple sprints.

 - The cost of a sprint is usually decided up front by the agreed hours per sprint and the sprint length (e.g. a 1-week sprint with 40 hours of labour, 2-week sprint with 40 hours of labour etc).